SuperX612/GLAD/README.md

 The whole attack process can be composed of three phases:

 - Reconstruct the model outputs by optimization-based technology.
-- Invert the obtained model outputs back to the model inputs.
+- Invert the obtained model outputs back to the model inputs

 <img src="./readme_files/overview.png" alt="overview" style="zoom: 10%;" />